-Microsoft is set to release the Spring Creators Update, also known as Redstone 4, at some point in April.
+Microsoft is set to release the April 2018 Update, codenamed Redstone 4 and originally known as the Spring Creators Update, on April 30.
 You can pause the update to avoid receiving it immediately—as long as you’re using Windows 10 Professional, Enterprise, or Education.

 Unfortunately, Windows 10 Home doesn’t allow you to delay updates.
 So, unless you want to pay $100 to upgrade to Windows 10 Professional, you’ll have to install the update when Microsoft provides it to your PC.